lars-t-hansen/moz-sandbox/swat/MANUAL.md

 Swat is an evolving Scheme/Lisp-syntaxed WebAssembly superstructure.

-The goal is to offer a reasonable superstructure, but not to be able to express everything Wasm can express.
+The goal is to offer a reasonable superstructure, not to be able to express everything Wasm can express.
 Notably Swat has an expression discipline where Wasm has a less structured stack discipline.

+There are some hacks here.
+"Vigor is better than rigor, unless you're already dead."

 See the .swat programs for examples.
-See MANUAL.md for a reference.
+See below for a reference.

 swat.sch translates Swat programs to WebAssembly text format (the format accepted by Firefox's wasmTextToBinary, not wabt at this point).
-Usually you run it via the swat script.
+Usually you run it via the `swat` script.

-Some hacks here.
-"Vigor is better than rigor, unless you're already dead."
+## JS API

+When `swat` is run with the --js option it produces JS code that can be loaded into the SpiderMonkey shell and run.
+A swat module called `M` begets a global JS variable also called `M`.
+This variable holds an object that has three
+fields: `module`, which is the Wasm module object; `lib`, which is an object that should be passed under the `lib` name in the imports object when instantiating `module`; and `types`, which are TypedObject type definitions created by the module.

+See eg "fib.swat" for an example of how to use the JS API.
+When compiled with --js, the translation appears in fib.wast.js.

 ## Definition